UA Little Rock does not administer the GED.

-The GED Tests can help you move on to the next level—college, technical training, or a better job.
-For most employers, colleges and universities, and branches of the military, passing the GED Tests proves that you’re ready to meet the challenge.
-If you have children or grandchildren, you may want to take the GED Tests to encourage them to pursue their education.
-Or you may want to take the GED Tests just to feel good about reaching a goal you set for yourself.
+The GED Tests can help you move on to the next level such as college, technical training, or a better job.
+For most employers, colleges and universities, and branches of the military, passing the GED Tests proves that you are ready to meet the challenge.

 The Arkansas GED Testing Program serves all Arkansans who are 16 years or older, not enrolled in or graduated from high school, and who meet other state requirements regarding residency and testing eligibility.